monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

 In the next article, we'll explore architecture patterns that facilitate this multiversioning management, particularly efficient storage strategies and progressive migration approaches.

+## Conclusion

+We've seen how proper versioning management is crucial for maintaining the integrity and usefulness of data contracts.
+In our next article, we'll explore the architectural patterns that make this version management possible, focusing on practical implementation strategies and proven design patterns that have emerged from real-world deployments.

 ## Reference Implementation

 The versioning implementation code is available in: